-Some flavors never go out of style, and a bowl of Creamy Tomato Basil Soup with Grilled Cheese Croutons is proof of that.
-This is comfort food at its finest—smooth, velvety tomato soup with fresh basil and just the right balance of richness and tang.
+Some flavors never go out of style, and a bowl of Creamy Tomato Basil Soup with Grilled Cheese Croutons is proof of that, a classic American comfort soup that pairs tangy tomatoes with fresh basil, often served with grilled cheese in mid-20th-century American diners.

 What You Need for This Recipe